josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte-comparing-with-react-vue.md

 ##### Conditional styling

 Conditional styling is a _breeze_ in Svelte thanks to its simple shorthands.
-We saw this already in the toggle button example above, but let's look a little closer at the options available:
+Let's look a little closer at how you might apply a `.enabled` class to a component, based on a boolean value:

 ```svelte
 <script>